Stability-AI/StableCascade/readme.md

 This is the official codebase for **Stable Cascade**.
 We provide training & inference scripts, as well as a variety of different models you can use.
 <br><br>
-This model is built upon the [Würstchen](https://openreview.net/forum?id=gU58d5QeGv) and its main difference to other models like Stable Diffusion is that it is working at a much smaller latent space.
+This model is built upon the [Würstchen](https://openreview.net/forum?id=gU58d5QeGv) architecture and its main difference to other models, like Stable Diffusion, is that it is working at a much smaller latent space.
 Why is this important?
 The smaller the latent space, the **faster** you can run inference and the **cheaper** the training becomes.
 How small is the latent space?
 Stable Diffusion uses a compression factor of 8, resulting in a 1024x1024 image being encoded to 128x128.
 Stable Cascade achieves a compression factor of 42, meaning that it is possible to encode a 1024x1024 image to 24x24, while maintaining crisp reconstructions.
 The text-conditional model is then trained in the highly compressed latent space.
 Previous versions of this architecture, achieved a 16x cost reduction over Stable Diffusion 1.5. <br> <br>
 Therefore, this kind of model is well suited for usages where efficiency is important.
 Furthermore, all known extensions like finetuning, LoRA, ControlNet, IP-Adapter, LCM etc. are possible with this method as well.
-A few of those are already provided (finetuning, ControlNet, LoRA) in the [training]() and [inference]() sections.
+A few of those are already provided (finetuning, ControlNet, LoRA) in the [training](train) and [inference](inference) sections.

-Moreover, Stable Cascade achieves impressive results, both visually, but also evaluation wise.
+Moreover, Stable Cascade achieves impressive results, both visually and evaluation wise.
 <br>
 <p align="center">
     <img height="300" src="figures/comparison.png"/>
 </p>

+Stable Cascade´s focus on efficiency is evidenced through its architecture and a higher compressed latent space.
+Despite the largest model containing 1,4 billion parameters more than Stable Diffusion XL, it still features faster inference times, as can be seen in the figure below.

 <hr>
 <p align="center">
     <img src="figures/collage_2.jpg" width="800">
 </p>

 ## Model Overview
-Stable Cascade consists of three models: Stage A, Stage B and Stage C, representing a cascade to generate images, hence the name "Stable Cascade".
+Stable Cascade consists of three models: Stage A, Stage B and Stage C, representing a cascade for generating images, hence the name "Stable Cascade".
-Stage A & B are used to compress images, similar to what the job of the VAE is in Stable Diffusion.
+Stage A & B are used to compress images, similarly to what the job of the VAE is in Stable Diffusion.
-However, with this setup, a much higher compression of images can be achieved.
-While the Stable Diffusion models use a spatial compression factor of 8, encoding an image with resolution of 1024 x 1024 to 128 x 128, Stable Cascade achieves a compression factor of 42.
-This encodes a 1024 x 1024 image to 24 x 24, while being able to accurately decode the image.
-This comes with the great benefit of cheaper training and inference.
+However, as mentioned before, with this setup a much higher compression of images can be achieved.
 Furthermore, Stage C is responsible for generating the small 24 x 24 latents given a text prompt.
 The following picture shows this visually.

 <p align="center">
     <img src="figures/model-overview.jpg" width="600">